 An Olive Branch is conducting an independent examination of Yogi Bhajan’s behavior in response to the allegations that have been made against him.
 The purpose is to determine whether and to what extent Yogi Bhajan engaged in sexual and other misconduct.
 This process will allow our organizations to examine current policies and procedures for supporting reporters of harm and preventing abuse, and to determine how best to move forward.
 The CRT is following accepted practices that have been created, validated and established by experts in spiritual, religious, government and private organizations all over the world for responding to allegations of this nature.

 10. What are the steps in the investigation?

 An Olive Branch will attempt to speak with any individuals reporting harm as well as potential witnesses with information supporting or contradicting the claims of misconduct.
 Once the investigation phase is complete, An Olive Branch will prepare a report of their findings.
 They will take care to maintain the confidentiality of personal or sensitive information out of respect for participants’ privacy.
 Witnesses or those who report harm will remain anonymous unless they ask to be identified.
-The report is expected to be made public in June 2020.
+The report is expected to be made public in late July or early August 2020.

 11: How will the investigator/An Olive Branch determine the validity of the allegations?

 An Olive Branch’s staff are experienced interviewers who are skilled at evaluating witness statements.
 An Olive Branch will question all interviewees to understand the context of the allegations and assess motivation.
 An Olive Branch is reaching out to Yogi Bhajan’s close confidants, staff and family to test the validity of the allegations.
 Their approach provides ample opportunity to reach conclusions about the allegations.